jmbarros/icp_inception/README.md

-## Deploy a Kubernetes environment in SoftLayer with a single command!
+## Deploy an IBM Cloud private environment in SoftLayer or VMWare with a single command!
 It's that simple.

 ### Prerequisites:
 1. PIP - `sudo apt-get install python-pip python-dev build-essential`